 Turned out the wine wasn’t good at all, and as the rain subsided we needed some form of drinking game just to get the glasses empty, let alone finish what was in the bottle.
 Name Florentine churches!
 Go: first pause or failure and you’re taking a gulp.
 Now… if only people had listened to me a little more closely while scampering through town.
 I didn’t have to take a single sip… during that round.

 Round two was makes and models of cars seen in Italy.
-Deferring to Sherice’s desire to drive (or just not to sit in the backseat) and Matt’s long legs put me in the back a lot… with what I determined to be a decided disadvantage in this stage of the game.
+Deferring to Matt’s desire to drive (or just not to sit in the backseat) put me in the back a lot… with what I determined to be a decided disadvantage in this stage of the game.
 Ultimately, everything was emptied, the rain ceased, and we were back on the road…

 So, during our first extended drive, Rome to Foiano, I bought a three-CD set at the Autogrill rest stop entitled I ♥ 80s — an official EMI-produced compilation chock-full of 80s pop hits.
 Interestingly enough, what Europeans considered top hits during that decade don’t always jive with what we were digging stateside.
 When I think Corey Hart, for example, I think “Sunglasses at Night.”
 This compilation, however, featured his other apparent hit, “Eurasian Eyes.”